 DocuSign has a vast selection of integration options, making it equally good for every size and department in multiple industries.
 However, it lacks instructions on how to use some of its document building features.
 Overall, this digital signature solution keeps users happy with its remote convenience and mobile functionality.

-DocuSign provides more than a dozen applications for electronic document signing, document generation, and contract management.
+DocuSign provides more than a dozen applications for electronic document signing, and document generation, as well as a decent set of features you'll find in the top contract management software.
 Having over 350 pre-built integrations, DocuSign works great with popular applications like Salesforce, Oracle, Google, Microsoft, and more.
 Moreover, DocuSign’s award-winning APIs allow the development of custom integrations with tools that customers already use.
 Finally, its infrastructure delivers 99.99% availability with no downtime.

 DocuSign offers three pricing models.
 The personal plan costs $10 and is limited to one user.
 You can use it to send up to five documents per month.
 It comes with all the basic fields, as well as a mobile app feature.